Need Help with Medicare?

 · Tier 3 includes drugs that are more expensive compared to the first two tiers.
 The drugs are Brand-name drugs.

-· Tier 4 and above includes the most expensive drugs.
-This tier has newly developed medicines and specialty medications.
+· Tier 4 has newly developed medicines and specialty medications.
 Examples are non-insulin diabetes drugs.

 To apply for a tier exception, a supporting document from a prescribing doctor is necessary.
 It explains how low-tier drugs are ineffective on a patient's condition.
 The plan decides for 72 hours and gives a response.
 Fast appeals apply for needs that cannot wait for 72 hours.
 When a plan approves the request, the costs are similar to low-tier drugs.